jacobpaton/NESEmu/README.md

 # NESEmu
-Emulator for the Nintendo Entertainment System (NES) written by Jacob Paton.
+Emulator for the Nintendo Entertainment System (NES).

 This is the first emulator I've written and has many imperfections.
 There are several things on my todo list that I would like to tackle with this project.
 As I continue working on it, I'll update this README with the project status.